MaxAntony/remove-noise-subtitles/README.md

-# Remove noise in srt filess
+# Remove noise in srt files